Znerf/5c4a25/README.md

-# Journey Builder React Challenge
+# Form Builder React Challenge

-A Next.js application for building and managing journey workflows with a visual interface.
+A Next.js application for building and managing form workflows with a visual interface.

+## Demo

+Watch the application demo: [Form Builder Demo](https://youtu.be/xxPvU8UIyuM)

 ## Prerequisites